english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 I cannot simply put everyone in one bucket.
 Can I?.

 There are people who can kill the animals, chop them, cook them and eat them - without much of the talking going on in their heads.
 They know what they are doing and feel nothing about it.
 In fact happy about the meal they just got.
-Shall we call them **The Predators**?.
+Shall we call them **The Predators**?

-There are people who cannot withstand the slaughtering process, but enjoy the processed meat.
-In a sense, they cannot kill an animal, but can eat what was killed by another predator.
-Shall we call them **The Scavengers**?.
+There are people who cannot withstand the slaughtering process but enjoy the processed meat.
+In a sense, they cannot kill an animal but can eat what was killed by another predator.
+Shall we call them **The Scavengers**?

 Who are you?.